Copyright © 2013 Lisa Moser

 Then the daydreaming really began!
 I thought about all of the things a rhinoceros might do differently than a horse.
 Calliope wouldn’t be as fast as the horses.
 Calliope wouldn’t do chores the same as the horses.
 Calliope wouldn’t know her own strength.
 But she would have a cowboy who had a real strong belief in her.
 And that’s all she would need.

-Spotty was my childhood dog―the one who grew up with me, comforted me when I was sad, and stayed with me at night until I was sound asleep.
-He could sit up like a gopher for hours, faked a leg injury whenever he wanted more attention, and covered anyone who lay on the floor with kisses.
+Spotty was my childhood dog―the one who grew up with me, listened to all my secrets, shared in my adventures, comforted me when I was sad, and stayed with me at night until I was sound asleep.
+He could sit up like a gopher for hours, faked a leg injury whenever he wanted more attention and covered anyone who lay on the floor with kisses.

 Hawkeye was our dog that we got when we were first married, and he inspired my book The Monster in the Backpack by eating my students’ homework when I was a fifth grade teacher .
 Sometimes naughty, always loved, Hawkeye was the definition of loyal.